 Draft is completed and ready for letter ballot

-Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Sponsor Ballot
+Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Standards Association ballot

 Draft needs to be edited prior to letter ballot

-Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Sponsor Ballot pending the completion and inclusion of the edits in the draft.
+Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Standards Association ballot pending the completion and inclusion of the edits in the draft.

 Draft is complete and ready for recirculation

-Move that 802.15 WG start a WG recirculation requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Sponsor Ballot
+Move that 802.15 WG start a WG recirculation requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy and to forward document P802-15-yz_Dxy, to Standards Association ballot

 Draft needs to be edited prior to recirculation

-Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Sponsor Ballot pending the completion and inclusion of the edits in the draft.
+Move that 802.15 WG start a WG Letter Ballot requesting approval of CA document [insert CA doc number] and document P802-15-yz_Dxy (as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG) and to forward document P802-15-yz_Dxy, as edited in accordance with the instructions in document 15-yy-ssss-rr-GGGG, and CA document [insert CA doc number] to Standards Association ballot pending the completion and inclusion of the edits in the draft.

-BRC motions
+CSG motions

-BRC formation for a WG Letter Ballot
+CSG formation for a WG Letter Ballot

-Move that 802.15 WG approve the formation of a Ballot Resolution Committee (BRC) for the WG balloting of the P802.15.XY_Dxy with the following membership: Person 1(Chair), Person 2, Person 3, Person 4, and Person 5.
-The 802.15.XY BRC is authorized to approve comment resolutions and to approve the start of recirculation ballots of the revised draft on behalf of the 802.15 WG.
+Move that 802.15 WG approve the formation of a Comment Resolution Group (CSG) for the WG balloting of the P802.15.XY_Dxy with the following membership: Person 1(Chair), Person 2, Person 3, Person 4, and Person 5.
+The 802.15.XY CSG is authorized to approve comment resolutions, edit the draft according to the comment resolutions, and to approve the start of recirculation ballots of the revised draft on behalf of the 802.15 WG.
 Comment resolution on recirculation ballots between sessions will be conducted via reflector email and via teleconferences announced to the reflector as per the LMSC 802 WG P&P.

-BRC formation for the Sponsor Ballot
+CSG formation for the Standards Association ballot

-Move that 802.15 WG approve the formation of a Ballot Resolution Committee (BRC) for the Sponsor Balloting of the P802.15.XY_Dxy with the following membership: Person 1(Chair), Person 2, Person 3, Person 4, and Person 5.
-The 802.15.XY BRC is authorized to approve comment resolutions and to approve the start of recirculation ballots of the revised draft on behalf of the 802.15 WG.
+Move that 802.15 WG approve the formation of a Comment Resolution Group (CSG) for the Standards Association balloting of the P802.15.XY_Dxy with the following membership: Person 1(Chair), Person 2, Person 3, Person 4, and Person 5.
+The 802.15.XY CSG is authorized to approve comment resolutions, edit the draft according to the comment resolutions, and to approve the start of recirculation ballots of the revised draft on behalf of the 802.15 WG.
 Comment resolution on recirculation ballots between sessions will be conducted via reflector email and via teleconferences announced to the reflector as per the LMSC 802 WG P&P.

-Sponsor Ballot Initiation from the working group
+Standards Association ballot Initiation from the working group

 Conditional submittal

-Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests conditional approval from the EC to submit P802.15.XY_Dxy (or current revision) to Sponsor Ballot.
+Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests conditional approval from the EC to submit P802.15.XY_Dxy (or current revision) to Standards Association ballot.

 Unconditional submittal

-Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests unconditional approval from the EC to submit P802.15.XY_Dxy to Sponsor Ballot.
+Motion: 802.15 has reviewed and approves the CSD [insert the CSD doc number], and the CA document [insert CA doc number]; and requests unconditional approval from the EC to submit P802.15.XY_Dxy to Standards Association ballot.

 RevCom Submission